-

 Sebastian Obeta, Member of European AI Alliance — EUROPEAN COMMISSION

-Dr David, Crelley, Head of Responsible AI and Data — ADMIRAL GROUP PLC -
+Dr David, Crelley, Head of Responsible AI and Data — ADMIRAL GROUP PLCJared Browne, Head of Privacy & AI Governance — FEXCO

 10:30